When Can a Landlord Enter a Rental Property?

 • Provided services, like backyard upkeep or spraying for pests

-In states that have an entry statute, this often includes the right to enter for lower-level work, like decorations.
-This kind of work isn’t a valid purpose unless it’s allowed by the law or the lease.
+In states which have an entry statute, property work may include lower-level work, like decorations.
+By default, this kind of work isn’t a valid purpose unless the law, the lease, or the common property rules specifically allow for it.

 Inspections

 Most places have a housing code defining safe rental property.
 The owner could get fined, or even have the property condemned, if there’s a code compliance issue.
-This means the landlord usually can enter and inspect for code compliance.
+This means the landlord usually may enter and inspect for code compliance purposes.

-Inspections for lease violations are an easy way for a landlord to harass a tenant.
-Because of this, courts have a strict approach to reviewing lease-related inspections.
+The reason inspections get more scrutiny is that they can be an easy way for a landlord to harass a tenant.
+Because of this, courts have a strict approach when reviewing lease-related inspections.

 Property Showings